JeffRice/reactUI/README.md

 - the calculation's state, one of `Running`, `Completed`, `Cancelled` or `Errored`.
 - a "Cancel" button that notifies the server to cancel the calculation
 - a "Hide" button that toggles the row's inclusion in the user's hidden calculation list

+# The Provided Server

+Included in this repo is a server that manages a set of long-running calculations.
+It provides HTTP routes letting a client start a new calculation, cancel a running calculation, get the current set of running calculations, and get the details of a particular calculation, including the values it has calculated so far as it "converges" on its final value.

+The server also simulates other users running and cancelling their own calculations, and simulates random occasional errors.

+See the section below, [Installing the server](#installing-the-server) for instructions on running the server, and the section [Server Routes](#server-routes), for details of its HTTP API.

 # Installing the server <a name="installing-the-server"></a>